angeljayakumar/world-happiness-analytics/README.md

 - Uses a **Linear Regression model** with an R² score of **0.58 (58%)**, explaining most of the variation in happiness scores.
 - Random Forest was also tested but had a lower R² of **0.53 (53%)**.
-- Predictions are approximate and meant to encourage exploration and learning, not exact forecasts.
+- Predictions are approximate and meant to encourage exploration and learning.

 ### A/B Testing